Piyu-Pika/my_notes_app/README.md

 - 🔗 Dedicated section for optional links in each note
 - 🎨 Improved UI with gradient backgrounds and card layouts
 - 🔍 Search functionality to easily find notes
+- 🧠 AI-powered title generator for your notes
+- 💬 Chat with your notes using AI assistance

+## 🤖 New AI Features
+- **AI Title Generator**: Automatically generate catchy and relevant titles for your notes using Google Gemini AI
+- **Chat with Notes**: Engage in a conversation about your notes with an AI assistant, powered by Google Gemini

 ## 📸 Screenshots
 ![ui_update](https://github.com/user-attachments/assets/3a0ade21-a683-4c3a-830a-cb76ad9c5f6a)